agile-learning-institute/mentorHub-curriculum-api/README.md

 ## Overview

-This is a simple Flask API that provides Get/Post/Patch services for docuements in the Curriculum collection.
+This is a simple Flask API that provides Get/Post/Patch services for documents in the Curriculum collection.
 This API uses data from a [backing Mongo Database](https://github.com/agile-learning-institute/mentorHub-mongodb), and supports a [Single Page Application.](https://github.com/agile-learning-institute/mentorHub-curriculum-ui)

 The OpenAPI specifications for the api can be found in the ``docs`` folder, and are served [here](https://agile-learning-institute.github.io/mentorHub-curriculum-api/)